Last Updated on by mitchrezman

 Search the term “bird toy” on Google and you get 7,300,000 results.
 Windy city Parrot like many sites offers bird toys with free shipping ( $49 minimum order on our site).
 Bird toy parts although getting harder to find are still available.

-The question becomes “if if my budget is diminishing, but my bird’s appetite for chewing bird toys isn’t, where would I find free bird toys and DIY bird toys?”
+The question becomes “if my budget is diminishing, but my bird’s appetite for chewing bird toys isn’t, where would I find free bird toys and DIY bird toys?”
 This is the question that we asked ourselves and came up with the following collection of ideas.

 When you think about it, bird toy parts are all around you.
 It’s important that you help your bird make a distinction between what is right and what is wrong to chew.
 Keep their cage filled with toys and you will have fewer (destructive) problems.

-Which brings us back to our original point.
+This brings us back to our original point.
 How do you keep your bird’s cage filled with toys when your wallet isn’t always filled with money?

 We hope the videos below provide you with an abundance of ideas to get started.